aaltsys/doc-newwares/documents/06_balances.rst

    #.
 Each unit transaction posted twice: first to the product, lot control,
       and condition record, and then to the summary product and condition record.
    #.
 Column **C** shows the condition code of goods in inventory.
-Balances
+Each used
+      condition will have its own line in the balances.
-      with condition other than "G(ood)" are not included in availability.
+   #.
+Balances with condition other than "G(ood)" are not included in product
+      availability.

 -----